 - 1. Table of Contents. - 2.
 Cover letter stating how the faculty member meets the criteria of the action at hand. - 3.
-Current curriculum vitae. - 4.
-Dean or Director evaluations and faculty member responses to them, to the extent they exist. - 5.
-Faculty Workload Agreements. - 6.
-Faculty Annual Activity Reports. - 7.
-Summaries of Student Ratings, including individual comments. - 8.
+Dean or director evaluations and faculty member responses to them, to the extent they exist. - 4.
 Mastery of Subject Area Documentation (official transcript showing highest degree(s) attained).
-Such document(s) may be requested from UAS Personnel or supplied by way of official transcripts or copies sent to Personnel. - 9.
+Such document(s) may be requested from UAS Personnel or supplied by way of official transcripts or copies sent to Personnel. - 5.
 Reports from sabbatical or other academic leave.